ArdaxHz/mdownloader/README.md

     -c --covers (optional.
 Download the manga covers, works only with manga downloads.
 You can choose between 'skip' and 'save' options.
 Default: skip)
     -j --json (optional.
 Add the chapter data as found on the api to the archive or folder.
 You can choose between 'add' and 'ignore' options.
 Default: add)
     -r --range (optional.
 Instead of downloading all the chapters, you can download a range of chapters, or download all while excluding some. 'all' to download all chapters, '!' before a chapter number or range to exclude those chapters from the download.
 You can choose between 'all' and 'range' options.
 Default: range)
+    -s --search (optional.
+NEEDED to search for manga.
+Wrap multiple words in quotation marks, e.g. "Please Put These On, Takamine-san".
+Default: False)
     --login (optional.
 Login to MangaDex.
 Default: False) --force (optional.
 Force refresh the downloaded cache.
 Default: False)
 ```